beaulm/track-element-views/README.md

 # Track Element Views v0.0.1

+If you want to know every time something is viewed on your website, and maybe track it in analytics, Track Element Views is right for you.
+Perhaps you've got an infinite scroll page/blog and you want to know when, how many times, and for how long each element is in view.
+Or maybe you've got a long art gallery and you want to know which pictures people are _actually_ looking at (not just which ones are on the page they're viewing).

-Track Element Views is a simple function to track in Google Anlaytics when the user views an element.
+Track Element Views is a simple function to track when the user views an element.
 What percentage of the element has to be in view and for how long to be considered a "view" is configurable.
+If you've already got Google Analytics universal setup on your site, this function will automatically integrate with it.

 ## Use